 INTERSCHOOL PROBLEM SOLVING (half credit; throughout the year): A collaborative exploration of problem-solving skills and strategies including topics from combinatorics, number theory, advanced algebra, geometry, probability and graph theory.
 Problems studied include examples from past AIME and US Math Olympiad competitions.
 This course is offered through the Interschool consortium.

-HISTORY OF CHINA AND JAPAN: The course starts with the history of the 20th and 21st centuries in China, and then looks back chronologically at political, social and cultural developments in China and Japan, culminating in a consideration of disparate Chinese and Japanese responses to European incursions in the modern period, the legacies of World War II and Japan’s position in the world today (open also to XII).
+HISTORY OF CHINA, KOREA AND JAPAN: a survey of the history of the region, starting with the history of the 20th and 21st centuries in China and including China’s world role, then looking back chronologically at political, social and cultural developments in China, Korea and Japan, and culminating in consideration of the disparate Chinese, Korean and Japanese responses to European incursions in the modern period, the legacies of World War II and the division of Korea, and the position of Korea and Japan in the world today.

 MODERN EUROPEAN HISTORY: a survey of European history from the Renaissance to the present, with particular attention to nationalism and other sources of identity (open also to XII).

-MODERN LATIN AMERICA: an introduction to issues and themes in the history of Latin America since 1800.
-Students explore the most important political, economic, social and cultural developments that characterize the region as a whole, while keeping in mind the considerable variation among the countries in the region (open also to XII).
+MODERN LATIN AMERICA: an introduction to issues and themes in the history of Latin America since 1800 in which students explore political, economic, social and cultural developments that characterize the region as a whole, while keeping in mind the considerable variation among the countries of which it consists (open also to XII).

 HISTORY OF WARFARE: a survey of the history of war from the gunpowder revolution of the 15th century to the present.
 Students will examine the development of modern armies, military technology and insurgency warfare (open also to XII).